amitabh27/GE-Healthcare/README.md

+PS : The Demo video and Presentation Slides are in Documentation folder.

 # AWS AI Challenge
 SHADE Engine to detect the emotions of a person based on his/her social media activity and recommend measures to improve upon the same.